Skip to main content

 Indexes

-Like we learnt in the disks section, the storage is split into blocks and all IO happens at the block level.
+As we learnt in the disks section, the storage is split into blocks and all IO happens at the block level.

 This means, when a row is written to disk, we must read the entire block and then update its content and write back the entire block to disk and if we need to read this row again, we need to load all blocks into memory and then find out which block contains the row.

 With index, we only load the index data into memory and then we can find out the block which contains the row.
-The index is a data structure which contains the mapping between the row and the memory address of block on the disk.
+The index is a data structure which contains the mapping between the row and the address of block on the disk.

 database-indexes